microsoft/azure-pipelines-agent/docs/preview/yamlgettingstarted-resourcetypes.md

     containerRepository: adventworks/sample-app
 ```

-Example with opt-in model download of resources, and selective download of resources.

-Resources can be selectively downloaded using `getResources` and it will translate to equivalent tasks at runtime based on the resource type. i.e, either `downloadArtifact` step or `checkout` step.
+Example with implicit download of resources.
+Resources can be selectively downloaded using `downloadBuilds` for resources of type build or `checkout` step for repositories type.

-**Note:** Today checkout is an implicit step and with opt-in model we are probably making it harder

 ```yaml
 resources: